janawold1/2023_MER_Special_Issue/08_manta_bayestyper.md

 ## Convert Manta VCF to remove symbolic alleles

 This converts all symbolic alleles to a full sequence.
 The conversion results in large VCFs, so ensure that the output is gzipped iwth the -z flag.
 Note, bayesTyper does NOT support bgzip files.
 BayesTyper benefits from including SNP data as it helps with initialising the kmers.
 Therefore it's recommended to conduct SNP discovery with either GATK HaplotypeCaller or FreeBayes.
-I used the kākāpō125+ DeepVariant SNP call set prepared by (Guhlin et al. 2022)[https://www.biorxiv.org/content/10.1101/2022.10.22.513130v1.abstract].
+I used the kākāpō125+ DeepVariant SNP call set prepared by [Guhlin et al. 2022](https://www.biorxiv.org/content/10.1101/2022.10.22.513130v1.abstract).

 For combining SV calls with the DeepVariant SNPs, all chromosome sizes were used to match kākāpō125+ and NCBI chromosome IDs. bcftools annotate was used to rename chromosomes to be consistent with NCBI scaffold names.
 SNPs were filtered down to only include regions of interest (i.e., scaffolds included for SV analysis).
 But after converting chromosome names, needed to sort VCF header and body of DeepVariant file to match the manta VCFs.
 Sorted the body with [this solution](https://www.biostars.org/p/84747/), then manually edited the header.